 Antonio Emilio Freire is a senior auditor who has a wealth of practical experience backed by upper academic qualifications.
 For the last 10 years Mr. Freire has been acting in leadership roles in risk management, strategic planning and internal controls.
 In addition, he has a deep global experience with outstanding performance in Brazil, Philadelphia and Tampa in the USA, Auckland in New Zealand, and Geneva in Switzerland, before joining the Comptroller and Auditor General Office in Brazil.
 Mr. Freire attended the Federal University of Ceará between 1990 and 1994 graduating with a Bachelor of Financial Sciences degree with distinction.
 While in the USA, between 1999 and 2002, he obtained at The University of Tampa his Master of Business Administration with concentration in Marketing and Strategic Planning.
 In 2013 he obtained his Post Graduate Diploma in Government Affairs.
 In 2014 he obtained his title Leadership in Transparency and Corruption Control from the École Nationale d’Administration Française.
 In 2017 he obtained his Post Graduate Diploma in External Control at the National University of Brasilia.

 It comprises of a chairman and seven executive directors elected by the Board of Directors, with a term of up two years, with a maximum of three consecutive reelections permitted, and may be dismissed at any time.
 Among the members of the Executive Board, only the president is a member of the Board of Directors without, however, presiding over the body.

-Interim CEO and Chief Exploration and Production Officer
+Chief Exploration and Production Officer

 CFO and Chief Investor Relations Officer